Upholstery frame: Construction

-Wooden frame joints are often double doweled, which means that round wooden pegs are fitted into holes in two adjacent frame sections and glued.
+Wooden frame joints are often double doweled, so round wooden pegs are fitted into holes in two adjacent frame sections and glued.
 Epoxy coated staples and gang nails are also commonly used.
-The gang nail is a metal plate with saw teeth, which immobilizes the joint when it is pressed into the wood with a hydraulic press.
+The gang nail is a metal plate with saw teeth, immobilizing the joint when pressed into the wood with a hydraulic press.
 Major joints need the additional support of corner blocks, which should be glued and screwed into place.